Micro-macro Parareal, from ODEs to SDEs and back again: Monte Carlo-moments Parareal: extension to multidimensional SDEs

 \subsection{Coupling operators for multidmensional MC-moments Parareal}

-\begin{definition}[MC-moments Parareal for SDEs of any dimension] The micro variable $u$ is an ensemble of particles $U = \{ X^{(p)} \}_{p=1}^P$, and the macro variable $\rho$ contains its first moments (mean and variance) $\rho = [\mathbb{E}[\rho], \, \mathbb V[\rho]]$.
-The fine propagator $\mathcal F$ consists of a Monte Carlo simulation of the SDE.
-The coarse propagator consists of a moment model \eqref{moment_model_mean}-\eqref{moment_model_covariance}.
+\begin{definition}[MC-moments Parareal for SDEs of any dimension] The micro variable $u$ is an ensemble of particles $u = \bar x$, and the macro variable $U$ contains its first moments (mean and covariance matrix) $U = [\mathbb{E}_P[u], \, \mathrm{Cov}_P[u]]$.
+We choose